 Nicole Bongard, Graduate Student Intern

 • Identify inner strengths to empower and improve one’s self-esteem

-Nicole believes that human beings drive connection, and connection drives us to better understand ourselves.
-She loves how counseling offers everyone a safe space to explore themselves, their relationships, and the world around them.
-She wants to help her clients develop, grow, and become the best version of themselves possible.
+I believe that human beings drive connection, and connection drives us to better understand ourselves.
+I love how counseling offers everyone a safe space to explore themselves, their relationships, and the world around them.
+I want to help my clients develop, grow, and become the best version of themselves possible.

+Nicole Bongard, Graduate Student Intern